Bethany History

 -

-November 12 – the tapestry in the Sanctuary, woven in memory of Letizia “Tish” Taylor, is dedicated at the morning service.
-The tapestry incorporates the Cross and the Tree of Life extending its roots into water.
+November 12 – The tapestry in the Sanctuary, woven in memory of Letizia “Tish” Taylor, is dedicated.
+It incorporates the Cross and the Tree of Life extending its roots into water.

 1996

-March 19 – Bethany Baptist Church and Centrepointe House begin participating in the Community Employment Action Program to help local unemployed people find work.
-This program was a cooperative project sponsored by Ottawa area churches.
+- March 19 – Bethany begins participating in the Community Employment Action Program to help local unemployed people find work.

 1997

-- October – Phase 1 of the “Greening of Bethany” landscaping project begins, carried out by the renamed Greening Group.
-Over 200 shrubs are planted on the northern slope facing Baseline Road and 10 community plots created beside Centrepointe House.
+- October – Phase 1 of the “Greening of Bethany” landscaping project begins.
+Over 200 shrubs are planted on the northern slope and 10 community plots created beside Centrepointe House.

 1999

-- Kenny Bullerwell, charter Member #1, for 47 years an active member of Bethany holding many offices in the church as well as beloved Sunday School teacher and coach, passes peacefully on December 17.
-A service of remembrance will be held and a spruce tree planted in his memory in 2001.
+- December 17 – Kenny Bullerwell, charter Member #1, passes peacefully after 47 years as an active member, beloved Sunday School teacher, and coach.
+A spruce tree is planted in his memory in 2001.

 2000